AT HOMETOWN DENTAL IN OKOTOKS, WE OFFER DENTAL IMPLANTS

 At Hometown Dental, we take a 3D x-ray (Cone Beam CT) to evaluate the amount of bone present in the area of the missing tooth.
 Using the 3D x-ray software, the implant placement can be accurately planned to ensure proper angulation and distance from adjacent structures.
 Combining a digital scan of the mouth by the CEREC camera with the 3D x-ray data, a surgical guide can be milled in the CEREC milling chamber in the office.
 This surgical guide is a tool to transfer the planned implant location and alignment from the x-ray to the mouth.
 That way, the implant can be placed in the ideal location as determined in the planning phase.

-Placing the implant is a surgical procedure where the bone is prepared with specific drills to make the space to secure the implant into.
+Placing the implant is a surgical procedure where the bone is prepared with specific drills to make the space to secure the implant.
 Once the implant is placed in the bone, a healing cap is placed and the gums and bone are given time to heal.
 After an appropriate period of time, the implant is checked for stability and at that time, the procedure to make the crown for the top of the implant is started.
-We have the ability to make the implant crowns in the office on the CEREC machine (using a digital scan) or we can also work with a dental laboratory (using a traditional putty impression).
+At Hometown Dental, right in Okotoks, we have the ability to make the implant crowns at our dental clinic using the CEREC machine (via a digital scan) or we can also work with a dental laboratory (via a traditional putty impression).